xmlresolver/xmlresolver/README.md

-This is the proto-README for xmlresolver

-Summary:	An enhanced XML resolver with XML Catalog support
+# XMLResolver: An enhanced XML resolver with XML Catalog support
-License:	GNU General Public License (GPL v.
-2.0)

 The xmlresolver project provides an advanced implementation of the SAX EntityResolver, the Transformer URIResolver, and a new